bertiewooster/bertiewooster.github.io/_posts/2026-01-05-ChEBML-database.md

 We write the results directly to a SQLite database.
 SQLite is file-based so its uptime is nearly 100% as long as your code is running on the same system.
 That means we don't need to worry about its availability.
 Of course it being file-based is not ideal if users are distributed across the Internet, but that's not what we're doing here.

+*[Open this notebook in Google Colab](https://colab.research.google.com/drive/1bz49J4IL6mj7Sf3TERv9COGZgkr8x8bh) so you can run it without installing anything on your computer.*

 ## Virtual environment setup with uv

 To recreate the environment for this notebook, install it with uv: